-The most most sold sparkling wine in both the USA and UK, prosecco adds a touch of Italian sparkle to numerious cocktails but is perhaps most indentified with the Venetian classic Spritz
+One of the most sold sparkling wines in both the USA and UK, prosecco adds a touch of Italian sparkle to numerous cocktails.

-The fruity flavour that is the ever-popular Prosecco is produced in styles; the spumante (fully sparkling), the frizzante (slightly sparkling) and the tranquillo (still).
-Made by tank fermentation, rather than that of Champagne's traditional method, it preserves flavour of the grape and prolongs freshness whilst offering winemakers a far more affordable method.
-For dry palates, you'll find brut the most appetising, though among the four sweetness levels, extra dry, dry and demi-sec can be equally delectable throughout a meal.
+The fruity flavour that adds to proseccos appeal is produced in styles; the spumante (fully sparkling), the frizzante (slightly sparkling) and the tranquillo (still).
+Made by tank fermentation, rather than that of Champagne's traditional method, it preserves the flavour of the grape and prolongs freshness whilst offering winemakers a far more affordable method.
+For dry palates, you'll find brut the most appetising, though, among the four sweetness levels, extra dry, dry and demi-sec can be equally delectable throughout a meal.

 On this day in 1913, an English metallurgist named Harry Brearley created a new steel alloy, with a lot of chromium and not much carbon.
 It was resistant to everything from nitric acid to lemon juice and vinegar, and so Brearley, rather unimaginatively, named his creation "rustless steel".